erez-strauss/init_singleton/README.md

 TODO:
  - benchmark, vs Meyers singleton, assembly, and performance.
  - improve CMakeList.txt & Makefile
- - complete readme.md
+ - complete this README.md
- - complete the gtests, and a test script
+ - more google tests and test scripts
- - upload a wiki page
+ - a wiki page
  - port to windows, as this version was test on Linux only, both g++ and clang++

-Using std::atomic<>, std::unique_ptr<>, std:mutex, std::guard<>

 Notes:
 We use early initialization, by default,
- - in order to guarentee that the c++ iostream are available, the code instantiates ::std::ios_base::Init object, which initializes the cout/cerr streams.
+ - in order to guarantee that the c++ iostream are available, the code instantiates ::std::ios_base::Init object, which initializes the cout/cerr streams.
- - the early_args_initializer provides access to command line arguments to ealry initilized object before entring main()
+ - the early_args_initializer provides access to command line arguments to early initialized object before entering main()

 The early initialization takes place before the main starts.